groupdocs-viewer/GroupDocs.Viewer-Docs/python-net/rendering-basics/render-cad-documents/specify-rendering-options.md

 {{< /tab >}}
 {{< /tabs >}}

-When you render all layouts/sheets contained in a CAD file (the [CadOptions.RenderLayouts](https://reference.groupdocs.com/python-net/viewer/groupdocs.viewer.options/cadoptions/#properties) property is `true`), each layout/sheet is rendered as a separate page/image and has its own size.
+When you render all layouts/sheets contained in a CAD file (the [CadOptions.render_layouts](https://reference.groupdocs.com/python-net/viewer/groupdocs.viewer.options/cadoptions/#properties) property is `True`), each layout/sheet is rendered as a separate page/image and has its own size.
 In this case, when you specify only the [width](https://reference.groupdocs.com/python-net/viewer/groupdocs.viewer.options/cadoptions/#methods) or [height](https://reference.groupdocs.com/python-net/viewer/groupdocs.viewer.options/cadoptions/#methods) value, the other side is scaled proportionally to maintain the aspect ratio of each layout/sheet.
 When you set both [width and height](https://reference.groupdocs.com/python-net/viewer/groupdocs.viewer.options/cadoptions/#methods), all generated images have the same size and may look distorted.
-To avoid this, use the [CadOptions.LayoutName](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions/#properties) property to render each layout/sheet separately and set its size.
+To avoid this, use the [CadOptions.layout_name](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions/#properties) property to render each layout/sheet separately and set its size.

 ### Apply the PC3 file settings

 AutoCAD allows you to configure plotter settings and save them as a PC3 file (Plotter Configuration Version 3) for later use.
 With GroupDocs.Viewer, you can apply width and height values from a PC3 file to the output file when you convert your CAD drawing to HTML, PDF, or image format.
-Use the [CadOptions.Pc3File](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions/#properties) property for a target view to specify a path to the PC3 file with required settings.
+Use the [CadOptions.pc_3_file](https://reference.groupdocs.com/viewer/python-net/groupdocs.viewer.options/cadoptions/#properties) property for a target view to specify a path to the PC3 file with required settings.
 The default location for PC3 files is "*C:\Users\\[Username]\\AppData\Roaming\Autodesk\AutoCAD [Version]\\[Version Code]\\[Language]\Plotters*".

 {{< tabs "example3">}}
 {{< tab "Python">}}